Get a licence to ride a motorcycle

 5 of your 50 supervised riding hours need to be completed at night between sunset and sunrise.

-“Learner Log Book” means a hard copy book as provided by the Department which is a logbook as stated under regulation 16A(2)(b)(ii) of the Regulations as amended from time to time.
+"Learner Log Book" means a hard copy book issued by the Department which is purchased from a Driver and Vehicle Services Centre.

 If you hold a C Class licence or higher